Here we will explain the basic principles to follow to ensure the parts you receive are exactly as you are expecting.

 - Cut outside the vector

 In most cases, your artwork should contain only closed vectors.
 Problems arise when your vectors are open, points are not snapped together or vectors are overlapping.
-Most programs have a “Join”, “Close” or “Combine” functions.
+To avoid these issues, most programs have a “Join”, “Close” or “Combine” functions.

 Notes for Illustrator and Sketchup users.

 It is important to make the distinction between engineering software and graphics software.
-Engineering software creates accurate and defined measurements; graphics software creates approximate information for visual display.
+Engineering software creates accurate and defined measurements whereas graphics software creates approximate information for visual display.

 For example, Sketchup will generalise a render to make it appear complete on the screen which can cause problems when you ask a machine to follow a vector.

-Illustrator is guilty of generating multiple lines.
-When constructing a drawing, ensure your line thickness is set to hairline and is a single stroke.
+Illustrator is often guilty of generating multiple lines which will then tell the machine to make multiple cuts.
+Therefore, when constructing a drawing, you should ensure your line thickness is set to hairline and is a single stroke.

-There are 4 main processes of CNC routing:
+There are five main processes of CNC routing:

 - Profiling – The router cuts on the left or right side of the line and through the entire thickness of the material.

-- Pocketing – The router cuts / removes all material within a vector, the depth of cut can also be defined.
+- Pocketing – The router cuts and removes all material within a vector.
+The depth of cut can also be defined.

-- Engraving – The router cuts along the vector line, useful for slotting or labelling parts.
+- Engraving – The router cuts along the vector line, which is useful for slotting or labelling parts.

-- V-carving – The router cuts within a text vector, this is used for signage text.
+- V-carving – The router cuts within a text vector.
+This is used for signage text, for example.

 - 3 axis surface modelling – This is for carving detailed 3D objects out of foam and other thicker materials.